jasonkeene/debugging-workshop/README.md

 git clone https://github.com/jasonkeene/debugging-workshop
 ```

-There are a few things you should setup on your machine before starting on the
+There are a few things you should have setup on your machine before starting
-exercises.
+on the exercises.
 You will need to:

 - [Install Go][install-go]
 - [Install Delve][install-delve]